tobiasli/Tools/README.md

 If the user has a pattern with named groups, but only wants a simple match, use find to only return string even if the pattern contains groups or named groups.

 <i>similarity</i>

 Takes two strings and returns a score based on how similar the two strings are.
 Can be used for fuzzy searching of strings.

+<b>dateParse</b>

+Class for reading dates from arbitrary strings.

+<i>parse</i>

+Method that returns a datetime object parsed from an input string.
+The input string is assumed to have Norwegian date formatting.
+The method is a bit slow, but extremely flexible.